 - Here are the best PDF editors for creating documents

 Fortunately, you've got a lot of options for online fax services, with different pricing tiers to meet a wide variety of needs.
-We've tested many over the years, returning to review services that we've previously rated just to make sure they're still up to snuff.
-With all the research and testing we've done, we're confident that these are the best online fax services to meet a variety of faxing needs.
+We've tested many different faxing services over the years, returning to review old favorites that we've previously rated just to make sure they're still up to snuff.
+Here are the best online fax services — both free and paid — that we've found.

 What are the best online fax services?

-If you must get a document from Point A to Point B and email just won't cut it, we recommend MetroFax as the best online fax service.
-Even with a modest price hike to its basic service, MetroFax's combination of fax-management features and easy-to-use software makes it an ideal choice for either individuals or small businesses.
-It supports a wide variety of file formats, and it's priced more attractively than a better-known online fax service like eFax.
+We think MetroFax is the best online fax service, offering a combination of fax-management features and easy-to-use software that appeals to frequent faxers.
+MetroFax also supports a wide variety of file formats, and it's priced more attractively than a better-known online fax service like eFax.

-When it comes to free options, our testing indicates that you generally get what you pay for, with free services offering little in the way of features and support.
+As for free faxing, our testing indicates that you generally get what you pay for, with free services offering little in the way of features and support.
 But if you're absolutely determined not to spend a dime, HelloFax's offers the best online fax service for free, though you're limited to five pages total.
 Even if you hit that limit, HelloFax's per-page pricing is pretty low if you need to send a once-in-a-blue-moon fax.
 Fax.Plus also has a free fax tier that's worth checking out.